 There is lots of layering that goes into being properly dressed for the trail.
-Having several layers and options all the time in your pack is a must for safety in different weather and situations that occur in alpine territory.
-I talk about the basics of layering, what the layers are and what counts for each layer here.
+Having several layers and options all the time in your pack is a must for safety in different weather and situations that occur in

 My top brands that I respect and trust when buying outdoor gear is REI, Patagonia, North Face, Columbia, and Eddie Bauer.
 When buying outdoor gear this is a place not to try to cheap out for your own comfort and safety.
 The gear lasts a long time and can be used again and again once you have invested.
 This is a good investment to make for the long haul if you are interested in hiking, camping and backpacking.
 This is a list below of my top used and rated brands and products that I use every single weekend when I go outdoors weather it is hiking, camping, backpacking or heading to a national park.